State Licensing Boards and the Federation of State Medical Boards

 State Licensing Board

-All Indian Health Service (IHS) physicians who have patient care responsibilities are required to maintain a valid and unrestricted state license.
-Medical malpractice payers (including the IHS) must report medical malpractice payments simultaneously to the National Practitioner Data Bank and the appropriate state licensing board authority.
+All Indian Health Service (IHS) physicians who have patient care responsibilities are required to maintain a valid and unrestricted state license(s).
+Medical malpractice payers (including the IHS) must report medical malpractice payments to the National Practitioner Data Bank who then forwards the report to the appropriate state licensing board authority.
 Each health care entity must also report to the respective state board of medical examiners the following actions:

 - Any professional review action that adversely affects the clinical privileges of a physician or dentist for a period longer than 30 days